What to know to audit Google Analytics and your website

-They are both the same great tool with detailed checks – the free version will meet the needs of most sites.
-That said, the paid version has more horsepower for larger enterprises.
+They are both the same great tool with detailed checks – the free version is for a single project/site.
+The paid version has more horsepower for larger enterprises.
 Typically, this applies if you are an agency, consultancy, or an in-house team that manages multiple web properties and/or handles large quantities of data.

 We are bias, but think our pricing model is a no-brainer.

 How long does a Google Analytics audit take?